hansifer/tab-copy/website/src/pages/roadmap.md

 Please consider [making a donation](/donate) to help us get there.
 Your support makes a huge difference!

+### One-click copy

+Allow copying tabs immediately with a single click on the extension icon instead of opening a popup.
+Uses default tab range and format.

 ### Cloud-based clipboard

 Provides access to copied tabs on other devices.
 May include clipboard history and management.